jayeclark/jayeclark/README.md

 I stayed at Harvard and earned my PhD.
 My work focused on how patients with rare diseases attempted to raise the perceived importance of their illness among government agencies, by establishing new kinship relationships between their rare disease and other, more 'important' diseases.

 ### Version 2.0 : California Dreamin
 After my PhD, I moved to sunny San Diego (no more snow!) and worked as a consultant at an award-winning government relations firm.
-My favorite project (where I became interested in software development) involved coding a dispatch & GPS tracking app for an airport shuttle collective.
+My favorite project involved coding a dispatch & GPS tracking app for an airport shuttle collective.

 ### Version 2.1 : Startup Life
 I served as COO of a talent management agency for Twitch streamers that was featured in the New Yorker's annual tech issue in 2017.
 I was the sole developer working on the CRM than ran the business, and wrote more than 50,000 lines of code to adapt it to our unique needs.

 ### Version 3.0 : Work in Progress
 The talent management agency I worked for shut down three months into the pandemic.
 I searched for a job for almost a year afterward, but there were major gaps in my technical knowledge.
-I moved to Puerto Rico (where I could afford to be a full time student) for a 12-month self-designed training program in computer science, full-stack development, data science, and machine learning.
+I moved across the country to a low cost-of-living area where I could afford to be a full-time student, and started a 12-month self-designed training program in computer science, full-stack development, data science, and machine learning.

 <!---